AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type ClaimsRequestKeys = (typeof ClaimsRequestKeys)[keyof typeof ClaimsRequestKeys];

+// Warning: (ae-missing-release-tag) "claimsRequestParsingError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const claimsRequestParsingError = "claims_request_parsing_error";

+// Warning: (ae-missing-release-tag) "CLIENT_ASSERTION" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CLIENT_ASSERTION = "client_assertion";

+// Warning: (ae-missing-release-tag) "CLIENT_ASSERTION_TYPE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CLIENT_ASSERTION_TYPE = "client_assertion_type";

+// Warning: (ae-missing-release-tag) "CLIENT_ID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CLIENT_ID = "client_id";

+// Warning: (ae-missing-release-tag) "CLIENT_INFO" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CLIENT_INFO = "client_info";

+// Warning: (ae-missing-release-tag) "CLIENT_REQUEST_ID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CLIENT_REQUEST_ID = "client-request-id";

+// Warning: (ae-missing-release-tag) "CLIENT_SECRET" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const CLIENT_SECRET = "client_secret";

+// Warning: (ae-missing-release-tag) "ClientAssertion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type ClientAssertion = {
     assertion: string | ClientAssertionCallback;
     assertionType: string;
 };

+// Warning: (ae-missing-release-tag) "ClientAssertionCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ClientAssertionCallback = (config: ClientAssertionConfig) => Promise<string>;

+// Warning: (ae-missing-release-tag) "ClientAssertionConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ClientAssertionConfig = {
     clientId: string;